 We live in an apartment with not much room to spare, so my décor centred around the table.
-You can forage branches and greenery from your yard to create your decor.
+You can forage branches and greenery from your yard to create decor that is affordable and compostable.
 Being inner-city dwellers, I purchased a 9ft pre-made garland from the supermarket and a few sprigs of holly to use as highlights.

 I divided by garland in two.
 I wrapped the longer section with battery-operated dew-drop lights and ran it down the centre of the table.
 I used the shorter length of garland to embellish a macrame hoop and create a wreath.

 I liked the dark wood of our table as a base for the winter solstice look.
 So I simply used wood slices as chargers under each plate.
 I chose wood slices that were about 2 inches in diameter bigger than my plates so that there will always be a little peeking out from beneath.
 Select a wood type and size that works for you, such as these vintage Acacia chargers for a warmer, redder wood.

 Stylist’s tip: A circle of thin crafting felt laid underneath a rough wood charger will help to prevent any potential scratching to your tabletop.

 If you prefer to use a tablecloth, I suggest forest-green velvet which will provide your table with a luxurious look and feel, with a nod to moss that maintains our theme of natural textures.

 Mark each place setting with a raw-edged, natural coloured napkin, wrapped in tan leather cord (or heavy jute twine) with a sprig of greenery and a cinnamon stick.
 My windowsill garden yielded fragrant rosemary stems perfect for this.